-Q: Can non-Music Department majors audition for Philharmonia?
+Q: Can non-Music Performance and non-Music Education majors audition for Philharmonia?

-A: Advanced non-Music Department major string players are welcome to audition for Philharmonia, but they must be prepared to make the major commitment described above.
-While non-Music Department woodwind, brass, percussion, keyboard and harp players may also audition for Philharmonia, these positions are almost always assigned to Music Department majors.
+A: Advanced non-Music Performance and non-Music string players are welcome to audition for Philharmonia, but they must be prepared to make the major commitment described above.
+While non-Music Performance and non-Music Education woodwind, brass, percussion, keyboard and harp players may also audition for Philharmonia, these positions are almost always assigned to Music Performance and Music Education majors.

-Q: If I am a non-Music Department string player and want to audition for both Philharmonia and Symphony, should I prepare the music major audition list, non-Music Department major list or both?
+Q: If I am a non-Music Performance and non-Music Education string player and want to audition for both Philharmonia and Symphony, should I prepare the audition list for Music Performance and Music Education strings, the audition list for non-Music Performance and non-Music Education strings, or both?

-A: If you are a non-Music Department major auditioning for Philharmonia only, or for Philharmonia and Symphony, please prepare the music major audition list.
+A: If you are a non-Music Performance or non-Music Education string player auditioning for Philharmonia only, or for Philharmonia and Symphony, please prepare the Music Performance and Music Education audition list.

-Q: If I am a non-Music Department string player and want to audition for Symphony principal and Philharmonia section, which excerpts do I prepare?
+Q: If I am a non-Music Performance or non-Music Education string player and want to audition for Symphony principal and Philharmonia section, which excerpts do I prepare?